bioinformatics-ua/dicoogle/webcore/README.md

 Full list of events that can be used by plugins and the webapp. _(Work in Progress)_

  - "load" : Emitted when a plugin package is retrieved.
+ - "menu" : Emitted when a new menu entry is added to the webapp's side bar.
  - "result" : Emitted when a list of search results is obtained from the search interface.

 ## Installing Plugins